Which decisions can be appealed?

 If a patient is not satisfied with a decision made by the Tribunal about their matter, they can request the reasons for the decision from the Tribunal.
 The Tribunal will prepare a written report called a Statement of Reasons and provide it to the patient.

-If the patient having carefully read the Statement of Reasons still believes there were factors not adequately taken into consideration or that the Tribunal was wrong in its application of the law, the patient can start the appeal process.
+If the patient having carefully read the Statement of Reasons still believes there were factors not adequately taken into consideration or that the Tribunal erred in its application of the law, the patient can start the appeal process.